- #1. Carnivore diets increase LDL and heart disease risk

 This Harvard Health blog post does a nice job explaining how variants in urea cycle function may play an important role in how adults respond to high protein diets:

 Urea cycle disorders are viewed as rare and primarily pediatric conditions, but there might be a whole range of unrecognized, genetically determined problems with protein metabolism experienced by adults.
 Some people may have mild mutations that compromise a gene’s function and cause slight symptoms.
 This may explain why one person eschews meat while another loves nothing more than a steak meal.
-Defects in protein metabolism may also explain why some people have bad reactions to high-protein diets like the Atkins diet.
+Defects in protein metabolism may also explain why some people have bad reactions to high-protein diets like [very low carb diets].